Ed-Fi-Alliance-OSS/Software-Development/docs/docs/continuous-integration/code-security-guidelines/README.md

       should receive the same protection.
    3. Other branches are treated as feature branches and do not need branch security, as releases will not be made from those branches.
-   4. Use Rulesets instead of Branch Protection, as they are more flexible (cf [GitHub Rulesets vs Branch Protections](rulesets-vs-branch-protections.md)).
+   4. Use Rulesets instead of Branch Protection, as they are more flexible.

 <details>
   <summary><b>Exported rules from LMS-Toolkit</b></summary>